10 min

 • Prep time: 5 minutes

-• Add mayo, celery, nuts
+• Add mayo, celery, nuts, whatever sounds good

 Friday: Simple Protein